AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/install.md

    composer require magento/data-migration-tool:2.2.0
    ```

-1. When prompted, enter your <a href="https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html">authentication keys</a>.
+1. When prompted, enter your [authentication keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html).
 Your public key is your username; your private key is your password.

 ### Install from GitHub

 If you've cloned Magento 2 from the GitHub repository, follow the steps below to install the [!DNL Data Migration Tool].

-1. Log in to your Magento server as, or switch to, <a href="https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html">the file system owner</a>.
+1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Change to Magento 2 root directory.
 1. Enter the following commands: